menhaj007/reach_mastermind/README.md

 - First install Java 11, MySQL, MySQL-workbench
 - Run the provided SQL commands
 - Download the application from this repository
-- Obtain an API key from Random.org and then add the key inside the RangomGenerator.java class where it says API key
+- Obtain an API key from Random.org and then add the key inside the RandomGenerator.java class where it says API key
 - Add dependencies which are provided inside this repository/project in the dependency module
 - Finally, using IntelliJ IDEA, open the GameRunner.java and click run right top-right side of the IDE.
   -- If you see red errors from the database, that means the database connection is not working properly or the SQL commands were not issued, jdbc driver path is not correct.
 However, without the database function, you will be able to test and run the application, but won't able to save the feedbacks and guessed history in the database.

 ## Variables and Methods in the application
 #### There is a java-documentation as mentioned above this paragraph that has comments regarding the application and its variables and methods and their functions.
 Below a list of the variables and methods just for quick reference.